tezos-checker/checker/docs/spec/liquidation-auction.rst

 -  ``avl_storage``: data structure containing all auctions and their corresponding liquidation slices.
    Items can be retrieved from this back-end using their respective pointers.
--  ``queued_slices``: a pointer to the queue of liquidation slices awaiting an auction.
+-  ``queued_slices``: a pointer to the queue of liquidation slices awaiting inclusion in an auction.
 -  ``current_auction``: information about the current auction if there is an active auction.